 The Fit Families Program is designed to improve the health of the family through improving eating and activity habits.
 Each family works with a counselor (Registered Dietitian) to help reach goals through monthly contacts.
-In 2015, over 50 participants were enrolled in the program.
+In 2016, over 50 participants were enrolled in the program.
 We worked with the Baraboo Farmers Market, Baraboo Parks and Recreation and food pantries throughout Sauk County to promote nutrition and physical activity.
+The WIC Director took on an additional role as a mentor for 5 Fit Families projects in Wisconsin.